Pulmonary Embolism (cont.)

 - Basic testing (CBC, electrolytes, BUN, creatinine blood test, chest X-ray, EKG)

 - Pulmonary angiogram

 - What is the treatment for pulmonary embolism?

 - What is the prognosis for pulmonary embolism?

 d-Dimer blood test

-If the healthcare provider's suspicion for pulmonary embolism is low, a d-Dimer blood test can be used.
+If the healthcare professional's suspicion for pulmonary embolism is low, a d-Dimer blood test can be used for reassurance that a blood clot may not be present.
 The d-Dimer blood test measures one of the breakdown products of a blood clot.
 If this test is normal, then the likelihood of a pulmonary embolism is very low.
 Unfortunately, this test is not specific for blood clots in the lung.
-It can be positive for a variety of reasons including pregnancy, injury, recent surgery, or infection.
+It can be positive for a variety of reasons including pregnancy, injury, recent surgery, cancer, or infection.
 D-dimer is not helpful if the potential risk for a blood clot is high.

-There are risks with this test since some patients are allergic to the contrast material, and the contrast material can be harsh on kidney function especially if the patient's kidney function (as measured by blood tests) is marginal.
+There are some risks with this test since a patient may be allergic to the contrast material, and the contrast material may damage kidney function, especially if the patient's baseline kidney function (as measured by a creatinine blood test) is abnormal.
 It may be wise to limit the patient's exposure to radiation, especially in pregnant patients.
 However, since pulmonary embolus can be fatal, even in pregnancy this test can be performed, preferably after the first trimester.

 Next: Venous Doppler study